 With a BA in Politics & History, an MBA and a Company Directors Course Diploma, Joe is a Fellow of the AICD, CEOI and AIM.
 Joe is an Hon Lay Canon in the Cathedral Chapter.
-With extensive international business experience, Joe is Managing Director of Hoshizaki Lancer, a leading manufacturer of Beverage Dispensing and Foodservice Equipment.
+With extensive international business experience, Joe is Chief Executive of TechInSA supporting the high tech early commercialisation ecosystem for the State.
 Joe is Chairman of Guide Dogs SANT, Director of Royal Guide Dogs Australia, Chairs the Council of St Peter's Cathedral, and is a Director of A Noble & Son Ltd.

 Matthew is Principal of St Barnabas College and Canon Theologian in the Anglican Diocese of Adelaide.
 Matthew completed his Doctor of Philosophy at Vrije Universiteit, Amsterdam, in the area of Biblical Hebrew linguistics.
 He is a Senior Lecturer at Charles Sturt University in Old Testament and a Visiting Research Fellow, School of Humanities (Linguistics), University of Adelaide.

 Mark has more than twenty years of advisory experience in financial and strategy consulting and is a Director of advisory firm, Evans & Ayers.
 Mark has long term advisory engagements for a number of companies with operations throughout Australia and has completed extensive commercial and property related work in the tertiary education sector.
 Mark has a Masters in Finance from London Business School as well as undergraduate degrees in Economics and Law from the University of Adelaide.